rparak/Parametric_Curves/README.md

 Path (B-Spline): ..\Collision_Detection\src\Lib\Interpolation\B_Spline\Core.py
 ```

+In particular, the library focuses on solving the path planning problem of the industrial/collaborative robotic arms.
+But, as an open-source library, it can be used for other tasks, as creativity knows no limits.

 The repository also contains a transformation library with the necessary project-related functions.
 See link below.

 [/rparak/Transformation](https://github.com/rparak/Transformation)